mudzereli/DayZEpochDeployableBike/README.md

 -----

 ##Planned
-* save damage when packed/deployed
-* options for allowing/disallowing packing/deploying in trader cities
+* allow multiple items to be required for building
 * damage limitation for packing?

 -----